UT Health San Antonio

 • Eight National Academy of Medicine members

-• Supports 2.6 million patient visits each year through 800 providers in 100 medical specialties and subspecialties
+• Supports 2.6 million patient visits each year through 1,400 providers in 100 medical specialties and subspecialties, at dozens of locations throughout San Antonio, the Hill Country and South Texas.

 • In 2021, UT Health San Antonio broke ground on a 144-bed hospital.
-The UT Health San Antonio Multispecialty and Research Hospital is expected to open in 2024 and will offer specialty care in cancer, orthopaedics, urology and thoracic and bariatric surgery, among other areas of patient care.
+The UT Health San Antonio Multispecialty and Research Hospital will open in 2024 and will offer advanced cancer care and specialized surgeries, among other areas of patient care.